0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 Intertwined with our pulses
 ```

+The beginning verse of the song starts of strong by setting the scene for the rest of the song.
+The protagonist is set in the bedroom with a partner shortly after they had sexual relations with each other.
+Here, a primary theme of this song is laid out: a feeling of post-coital shame.
+The protagonist here fears of being seen in such a raw, vulnerable and messy state aft

 - Post-coital shame
 - Fear of being seen and showing the raw, vulnerable, and messy state after sex